Victorians have helped name the Metro Tunnel’s 5 new stations: Arden, Parkville, State Library, Town Hall, and Anzac.

 The project will create space to run more services to Sunbury, Melton and Melbourne Airport via Melbourne Airport Rail.

-Airport trains will run through the Metro Tunnel, providing passengers with a 10-minute turn-up-and-go service from Melbourne Airport and an under 30-minute journey into the CBD.
+Airport trains will run through the Metro Tunnel, providing passengers with a 10-minute turn-up-and-go service from Melbourne Airport and a journey to the CBD in around 30 minutes.